leslierodriguezcodes/docs/Cypress-Best-Practices.md

   };
 ```

-Why does this work?
 The condional here is not based on the existence of a dom element, it is based on the stubbed out server resonse for eligible_instruments endpoint.
-The .wait() has a default timeout
-Addionally, everything inside of the .then block will run *after* the .then executes.
-If we were to place an if statement outside the .then block, it would rub *before* the .then executes.

 Example 2:
 ```js